No. 5 Georgia knocks off No. 1 Texas 30-15, with Etienne running for 3 TDs

 The Bulldogs never trailed in their first trip to Austin since 1958 to take on the SEC newcomer that had gotten through the first half of its schedule pretty much unscathed.

+“Nobody gave us a chance.
+Everybody doubted us,” Smart said, then making a reference to ESPN's “College GameDay" pregame show that broadcast from the Austin campus earlier in the day.
+“Did you watch the show this morning?
+I didn't because I was in meetings, but I got 8,000 texts about it.”

-Texas (6-1, 2-1) won at reigning national champion Michigan in Week 2 and had been behind for less than four minutes all season before Saturday night against the team that won back-to-back national titles before the Wolverines.
+Texas (6-1, 2-1) won at reigning national champion Michigan in Week 2 and had been behind for less than four minutes all season before facing the the back-to-back national champ before the Wolverines.

 The 15-point loss was the most lopsided for a No. 1 team at home since Notre Dame’s 31-16 win at Pittsburgh in 1982, according to Sportradar, when Dan Marino was the Panthers quarterback.